 Back when I started at TrueCar in 2014, our development process was notoriously slow, with a single deployment every eight days.
-Fast-forward five years and we’re doing 100+ deploys in a week, with 98% code coverage on our new ABP back end, built with Rails.
+Fast-forward five years and we’re doing more than a hundred deploys each week, with 98% code coverage on our new ABP back end, built with Rails.
 We knew we’d be able to make our APIs perform at an acceptable level; what we needed to optimize for was developer speed!

 Advantages of a Monolith

 Before we talk specifically about how we structured our Monolith to minimize some of the disadvantages of a Monolithic code base, let’s talk about its advantages.
 One of the biggest (and most underappreciated, until you don’t have them anymore) wins in a Monolithic back end that uses an RDBMS is the ability to use JOINS.
 Imagine you have a user model and you would like to retrieve all of the vehicles they’ve looked at.
 With a Monolithic database and application, this is accomplished by one or more JOINS from Users -> Vehicles (in reality, it’s more complicated than that) instead of authenticating and authorizing and calling multiple services.

 You could think of JOINS as your API between services.
 Obviously, there are limitations to this kind of thinking, in the same way that you can’t make an unlimited amount of calls to different service APIs in a Microservice architecture.
 Those network calls, lookups, JSON (probably would have to move away from JSON for communicating between services) serialization, etc., for multiple services aren’t free.

 The ability to authenticate and authorize, make any API calls, and gather all the required data and organize it for display inside a single service (ABP) means we can choose the language and framework that gives us the highest developer productivity, instead of needing to optimize for runtime speed.
 Having the fastest-moving developers is a massive competitive advantage!